Homebrew/homebrew-cask/USAGE.md

 ## Updating/Upgrading Casks

 Since the Homebrew-Cask repository is a Homebrew Tap, you’ll pull down the latest Casks every time you issue the regular Homebrew command `brew update`.
 You can check for outdated Casks with `brew cask outdated` and install the outdated Casks with `brew cask upgrade`.
+Some applications update themselves (sometime automatically), so their Casks are not included in the output of `brew cask outdated`.
+These can be listed with `brew outdated --greedy`; however, it is better practice to let such applications update themselves.

 It is generally safe to run updates from within an application.